-Solicitors with expert knowledge of Joint Venture Agreements
+Solicitors in Manchester and London with expert knowledge of Joint Venture Agreements

 If your business plans involve pooling knowledge, then a joint venture agreement might be ideal and our joint venture agreement solicitors can help.
 Agreements are needed when two or more businesses join with a specific aim, even if it is just to make more sales.